PROJECT STATUS UPDATE

-Gorgon LNG will be off loaded via a 4.2 kilometre long loading jetty for transport to international markets.
+Gorgon LNG will be off loaded via a 2.1 kilometre long loading jetty for transport to international markets.
 The domestic gas will be piped to the Western Australian mainland.
-The first LNG cargo will be loaded in the first quarter 2015.
-Domestic gas will be delivered to the market in 2015.

 The Gorgon Project is operated by an Australian subsidiary of Chevron and is a joint venture of the Australian subsidiaries of Chevron (47.3 percent), ExxonMobil (25 percent), Shell (25 percent), Osaka Gas (1.25 percent), Tokyo Gas (1 percent) and Chubu Electric Power (0.417 percent).

 Further information about the Gorgon Project is available at www.chevronaustralia.com